lazaaq/lazaaq/README.md

 ## I'm a FullStack Web Developer & Machine Learning Engineer

 - 👯 I’m looking to collaborate with other developers
-- Learning is my passion (as long i have time)
-- Time is money

 ### Languages and Tools: